francoameri/home-lab/v2/README.md

 ## Overview

 Where v1 ran its firewall as a VM inside a general-purpose hypervisor, v2 inverts that: a dedicated bare-metal appliance (OPNsense) sits at the edge, with virtualization (Proxmox) living *behind* it as just another segment on the network, not the thing hosting the firewall itself.
-Proxmox now hosts every core service in the lab — UniFi's self-hosted controller, Pi-hole for network-wide DNS, and a Prometheus/Grafana stack watching all of it — each in its own container, on its own address, rather than one box doing everything.
+Proxmox now hosts every core service in the lab — UniFi's self-hosted controller, Pi-hole for network-wide DNS, a Prometheus/Grafana stack watching all of it, and its own Backup Server protecting all of it — each in its own guest, on its own address, rather than one box doing everything.

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Table of Contents</a></sub></div>